Gundrill Machine Overview

 How Drilling Works on a Gundrilling Machine

-Coolant is delivered through the center of the gundrill tool, while a motor turns either the tool or the workpiece.
+Coolant is delivered through the center of the gundrill tool, while a motor turns either the tool or the workpiece or both.
 A feed system provides thrust to the tool to begin gundrilling.
 The tool is guided accurately into the workpiece by a bushing.

 While drilling, chips are flushed out along the gundrill flute by the force of high-pressure coolant.
 No peck drilling or interrupted feed is necessary to clear the chips.